nikomakr/Module1Challenge/README.md

 DEEP DIVE
 Each Challenge contains the following elements:

-User Story: This is a short, simple description of a feature told from the perspective of the person who is requesting the new capability, usually a user or customer of the system.
+**User Story**: <sub>This is a short, simple description of a feature told from the perspective of the person who is requesting the new capability, usually a user or customer of the system.
 This follows an AS AN / I WANT / SO THAT format.
-For example, "AS A shopper visiting an online store, I WANT to place items in a shopping cart, SO THAT I can purchase them."
+For example, "AS A shopper visiting an online store, I WANT to place items in a shopping cart, SO THAT I can purchase them."</sub>

-Acceptance Criteria: These are the requirements that you must meet to satisfy the scope of work.
+**Acceptance Criteria**: <sub>These are the requirements that you must meet to satisfy the scope of work.
 They are not exhaustive, but they do entail the minimum aspects of a working solution.
 Consider this a checklist of baseline requirements.
 Acceptance criteria can be presented in various ways.
 In this case, we'll use a common format called scenario-oriented criteria which expresses each requirement in a WHEN / THEN format.
-Don't worry if this doesn't make sense now; it will become very familiar to you after you complete a couple of challenges.
+Don't worry if this doesn't make sense now; it will become very familiar to you after you complete a couple of challenges.</sub>

-Mock-up: This is an image or animation that demonstrates the design and functionality of the web application that you'll build for the Challenge.
+**Mock-up**: <sub>This is an image or animation that demonstrates the design and functionality of the web application that you'll build for the Challenge.</sub>

-Submission: You'll submit your completed Challenge for review.
+**Submission**: <sub>You'll submit your completed Challenge for review.
 In the real world, when a developer finishes working on a project, another developer reviews the code, providing feedback on errors and making sure that all of the acceptance criteria have been met.
-For each Challenge, your instructional staff will serve as your team of reviewers.
+For each Challenge, your instructional staff will serve as your team of reviewers.</sub>

 HTML CSS Git Challenge: Code Refactor
 NOTE